swiss-territorial-data-lab/proj-sda/README.md

 - images: [_SWISSIMAGE Journey_](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.swissimage-product@year=2024;ch.swisstopo.swissimage-product.metadata@year=2024) is an annual dataset of aerial images of Switzerland from 1946 to today.
 The images are downloaded from the [geo.admin.ch](https://www.geo.admin.ch/fr) server using [XYZ](https://api3.geo.admin.ch/services/sdiservices.html#xyz) connector.
 - area of interest (AoI):
-    - swissimage footprints: image acquisition footprints by year (swissimage_footprint_*.shp) can be [consulted online](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.zeitreihen@year=1864,f;ch.bfs.gebaeude_wohnungs_register,f;ch.bav.haltestellen-oev,f;ch.swisstopo.swisstlm3d-wanderwege,f;ch.astra.wanderland-sperrungen_umleitungen,f;ch.swisstopo.swissimage-product@year=2021;ch.swisstopo.swissimage-product.metadata@year=2021&timeSlider=2021).
-The shapefiles of _SWISSIMAGE_ acquisition footprint from 2015 to 2023 are provided in this repository under data/AoI/swissimage_footprints.
+    - swissimage footprints: image acquisition footprints by year (swissimage_footprint_*.shp) can be [consulted online](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.zeitreihen@year=1864,f;ch.bfs.gebaeude_wohnungs_register,f;ch.bav.haltestellen-oev,f;ch.swisstopo.swisstlm3d-wanderwege,f;ch.astra.wanderland-sperrungen_umleitungen,f;ch.swisstopo.swissimage-product@year=2021;ch.swisstopo.swissimage-product.metadata@year=2021&timeSlider=2021) and downloaded from the [relevant geocat page](https://www.geocat.ch/geonetwork/srv/fre/catalog.search#/metadata/1fc43fd9-f43f-4779-aa59-51e8f4833372).
+The files are to be placed in the folder `data/AoI/swissimage_footprint`.
-    - canton: shapefile of the cantonal borders used to define the AoI.
-The limits of Canton of Ticino and Canton of Vaud are provided under data/AoI.
 - ground truth: labels vectorised by the domain experts. <br>
 **Disclaimer:** the ground truth dataset is unofficial and has been produced specifically for the purposes of this project.
+- water layer: water bodies over which no tiles should be produced.
+They are available in the folder `data/layers/<canton>/`.
+- digital elevation model: raster limiting the height of the considered tiles and filtering the detections at the end, based on the requirements of the domain experts.
 - layers: list of vector layers provided by the domain experts to spatially intersect with the results to either exclude detections or to add intersection information in the final attribute table.
 The data is available on the cantonal geoportals ([Ticino](https://www4.ti.ch/dt/sg/sai/ugeo/temi/geoportale-ticino/geoportale/geodati) and [Vaud](https://www.geo.vd.ch/)) or are available on request.
-- category_ids.json: categories attributed to the detections.
+- category_ids.json: correspondence between category names, supercategories and ids.
 - models: the trained models used to produce the results presented in the documentation are available on request.

 ## Scripts